Therapy for Addiction—Counselors in Newport News, VA

 Because addiction is not about the substance, it can look very different from person to person.
 Addiction can look like abusing a substance such as marijuana, prescription drugs, heroin, opioids, alcohol, and more.
 Addiction may also appear as an obsessive behavior such as compulsively using the Internet, video games, or pornography.
 However the addiction may look from the outside, the same disease is at work on the inside.
 Addiction is an illness that changes people’s brains.
 It can affect the poor, the rich, the old, the young in every gender, race, and socio-economic status.
 It is also an illness that has many treatment options.
 There is therapy and treatment for addiction.

 Many clients walk through the doors of Thriveworks Newport News who have an addiction.
-Our therapists have helped them find the care, healing, and support they need to battle this illness.
+Our therapists and psychologists have helped them find the care, healing, and support they need to battle this illness.

 Signs You (or Someone You Love) Have an Addiction